ShortestPathLab/opss25-tutorial/slides.md

 ### What's next?

-- 💡 Think about the nature of time in MAPF problems

 - 💡 Experiment with visualising various scenarios.

+- 💡 Think about how we can improve our existing systems

 After the break, we will expand upon these ideas to bridge the gap to MAPF algorithms and lifelong planning.